 The legal system is not user-friendly – after all, lawyers exist as a profession for that reason!
 That said, it is best to hire someone who has the experience you need to give you the best shot in court.
 Our firm is prepared to handle your traffic matter from beginning to end providing you with the best legal representation possible.
 Achieving results is our number one priority and our legal team is prepared to aggressively fight for your rights.

 You have 30 days from the date of conviction to appeal your case.
 This is a written appeal with a $10 application fee per ticket.
 You can also request a “stay” of a suspension or conviction.
 If granted, the court will not suspend you pending the outcome of a case.
 However, this does not excuse your obligation to pay any fines or surcharges relating to the conviction.
 Those fees will be returned if the conviction is overturned.
 The Appeals Board can either overturn the conviction, uphold the conviction or grant you a new trial.

-The decision to retain at attorney from The Rosenblum Law Firm is a decision you will not regret.
+The decision to retain at attorney from Rosenblum Law is a decision you will not regret.
 Don’t wait until you’ve been found guilty to consider the benefits of arming yourself with an experienced trial attorney.
 Points and conviction on your driving record can have a long lasting impact on your ability to drive and insurance premiums.

 Hiring a NYC Traffic Ticket Lawyer